JeffreyZhao/wind/README.md

 "Jscex" is short for "JavaScript Computation EXpressions".
 It provides a monadic extensions for JavaScript language and would significantly improve your programming life in certain scenarios.
-The project is written in JavaScript completely, which mean it can be used in any execution engines support [ECMAScript 3](http://www.ecma-international.org/publications/standards/Ecma-262.htm), including mainstreaming browsers or server side JavaScript environments (e.g., [Node.js](http://nodejs.org/)).
+The project is written in JavaScript completely, which mean it can be used in any execution engines support [ECMAScript 3](http://www.ecma-international.org/publications/standards/Ecma-262.htm), including mainstream browsers or server side JavaScript environments (e.g., [Node.js](http://nodejs.org/)).

 Currently features:

 * A JIT (just-in-time) compiler which generates codes **at runtime** - mainly used in development environment.
 * An AOT (ahead-of-time) compiler which generates code **before runtime** - mainly used in production environment.
-* An async library which simplied async programming significantly.
+* An async library which simplified async programming significantly.

 # Jscex asynchronous library